Wayne Gray (footballer): Yeovil Town to Leyton Orient

 He finished as Yeovil's top scorer in the 2006–07 season, as they reached the League One play-off final.
-In the summer of 2007, he signed for Leyton Orient for an undisclosed five figure fee.
+In the summer of 2007, he signed for Leyton Orient for an undisclosed five-figure fee.
 He played 43 games in 2007–08, scoring 10 goals.
 Three of these goals came against Bristol Rovers, one in each of their league and FA Cup clashes.
-He suffered an anterior cruciate knee ligament injury early in the 2008–09 season, but returned to the first team as a substitute during the home defeat to Peterborough United on 3 March 2009.
+He suffered an anterior cruciate ligament (ACL) injury early in the 2008–09 season.
+He returned to the first-team as a substitute during the home defeat to Peterborough United on 3 March 2009.
 After making a few appearances before the end of the season, he was released by Orient in May.

 Later career

-In the summer of 2009 he had a trial with Rotherham United and claimed a goal on his debut against York City in the 3–1 win in pre-season.
+In the summer of 2009, he had a trial with Rotherham United and claimed a goal on his debut against York City in the 3–1 win in pre-season.
 He then went on trial with Exeter City.
-In September 2009, he went back to Port Vale, joining Micky Adams' side on trial.
-Despite scoring in a reserve outing, Adams only took a few days to lose interest in the striker.
+In September 2009, he returned to Port Vale, joining Micky Adams' side on trial.
+Despite scoring in a reserve team outing, Adams only took a few days to lose interest in the striker.
 He then went on to play for AFC Hornchurch of the Isthmian League.
 He got his first goal for the club in the 5–1 friendly win over Welling United.

 Gray signed for Conference National club Grays Athletic in January 2010.
 Having been released by Grays at the end of the season, Gray signed for Cambridge United following a successful pre-season trial.
 The move reunited him with manager Martin Ling, who he previously played under at Leyton Orient.
 He scored his first goal for Cambridge three matches into his spell, in a 5–0 win over Gateshead.
-Due to the club's financial situation Gray was released from Cambridge in January 2011; though he signed for Conference South club Chelmsford City after just four days as a free agent.
+Due to the club's financial situation, Gray was released from Cambridge in January 2011.
+However, he signed for Conference South club Chelmsford City after just four days as a free agent.
 He went on to score twelve goals in 23 games for Chelmsford before the season's end.

 He signed for Chelmsford's Conference South rivals Woking in July 2011.
 Garry Hill's "Cardinals" won promotion as champions in 2011–12, with Gray scoring seven goals in 30 league games.
-Gray joined Isthmian League side Carshalton Athletic at the start of the 2012–13 season, and made three full starts and three appearances from the bench, but failed to find the net before being released at the end of September.
-He re-signed for AFC Hornchurch of the Conference South, but could not help them to avoid relegation at the end of the 2012–13 season.
+Gray joined Isthmian League side Carshalton Athletic at the start of the 2012–13 season and made three full starts and three appearances from the bench but failed to find the net before being released at the end of September.
+He re-signed for AFC Hornchurch of the Conference South but could not help them to avoid relegation at the end of the 2012–13 season.